adrielklein/adrielklein.github.io/_posts/2019-06-20-reflections-on-work-environments.markdown

 Both companies embrace scrum principles and strive to implement it into daily life.
 I feel like company A followed scrum a bit more strictly than company B, however that doesn't necessarily make it better.

-I liked how in my last job we had a strict time box for standups and made sure not to go over.
+I liked how in Job A had a strict time box for standups and made sure not to go over.

-Although we did retrospective after every sprint in my previous job, I didn't necessarily think we gained a lot from doing it.
+Although we did retrospective after every sprint in Job A, I didn't necessarily think we gained a lot from doing it.
 In fact, I think sometimes people were just not really sure what to say during retrospective.

-In my current job we've skipped past retrospective.
+In Job B we've skipped past retrospective.
 I can't say I miss retrospective very much, however I do think it would be nice to do it every once in a while or just for 15 minutes.

 I'm all for continuious improvement, but to have to come up with a concrete plan of what to change process-wise for each sprint is a bit overkill in my opinion.